firebolt-db/godocs/docs/sql_reference/functions-reference/aggregate-array/array-count-global.md

 title: ARRAY_COUNT_GLOBAL
 description: Reference material for ARRAY_COUNT_GLOBAL function
 grand_parent: SQL functions
-parent: Array functions
+parent: Aggregate array functions
 great_grand_parent: SQL reference
 ---

 # ARRAY\_COUNT\_GLOBAL

-Returns the number of elements in the array typed column accumulated over all rows.
+Returns the number of elements in the array column accumulated over all rows.
 As such it is an _aggregation function._

 ## Syntax
 {: .no_toc}